15 Best Live Streaming Encoder Software + Hardware Solutions

 • 8-track audio output

 These advanced features of Wirecast Pro make it a better choice than the basic Wirecast program for most live-streamed events.
 With all those features, Wirecast’s biggest downside may be the price.
-You can download a free trial version of the basic software.
+To start, you can download a free trial version of the basic software.

 Key Features: